anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 ### Closing
 This is usually achieved by calling **return()** within the iteration code.
 By doing this, we tell the iterator not to make another call to its next() method.

-However closure of an iterator can also be achieved by using any of the following constructs.
+Also, closure of an iterator can also be achieved by calling any of the following:
 - break
 - throw
 - continue.